Marketing Program Development & Management

-In this example, two major energy companies turned to James McFarlin Marketing Group for marketing project development and management support, while at the same time retaining some of the largest ad agencies in the world.
+Two major energy companies turned to James McFarlin Marketing for project development and management support, while at the same time retaining some of the largest ad agencies in the world.

 The hope was that the smaller firm would be more flexible and able to deliver at the fast pace Texaco was looking for.
 In short, Texaco wanted to find a marketing communications and PR partner to help them manage and grow their brand.